JYang1997/sipser_notes/sipser_notes.md

 >**Theorem 4.9** Every context-free language is decidable.

-We can use the machine from Thm 4.7, then put the desires
+We can use the machine from Thm 4.7, then put the desired CFG as input, we can decide whether a string is belong to such CFL.

 >**Fact**
 >$EQ_{CFG}$ is not decidable, proof will be shown in next chapter.

 ## Undecidability